rehno-lindeque/adt.js/README.markdown

     _: function() { this.succ(this[Number(this._pattern) - 1]()); };
   });

-  // Let's pretend that "peano" is the boxed edition of church numerals (via a 'succ' constructor)...
+  // Let's pretend that "peano" is simply the boxed edition of church numerals (via a 'succ' constructor)...
   // (I.e. 'succ' is interpreted as a logical proposition that annotates the value it wraps) peanoNat = adt(nat, { succ: adt('succ') });